department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/research-plan.md

 Learnings will inform redesign of the application, taking into account context surrounding Veteran use cases to make the application experience as intuitive and seamless as possible.

 ### Research questions
-- What events drive a Veteran to consider their eligibility for medical benefits and prescriptions?
+- What events drive a Veteran to consider their eligibility for health care benefits and prescriptions?
-- How do Veterans first determine eligibility for medical benefits and prescriptions?
+- How do Veterans first determine eligibility for health care benefits and prescriptions?
-- Then, how do Veterans determine eligibility again after a life event (i.e. marriage, having a child, relocating, retirement) changes their circumstances?
+- Do Veterans think about/consider their eligibility for health care benefits and prescriptions?
+- If they do, when and how do they consider their eligibility?
 - What problems do Veterans encounter when trying to determine eligibility?
 - What do Veterans need to do after they understand their eligibility?